Let’s make stacker, a programming language that acts as a stack-based calculator:

 Install Racket and the beautiful-racket package as described in Setup.

-Most code samples in this book don’t already have a #lang line at the top.
+Unlike this sample, most code samples in this book don’t have a #lang line at the top.
 They’re presumed to use the Beautiful Racket language, #lang br.
 This line will automatically appear at the top of every new DrRacket window if you configured it to do so.
 Otherwise (or if you’re not using DrRacket) you’ll need to add it yourself.

 If the sample program worked, we can continue.